2006 Kisima Music Awards

-The 2006 Kisima Music Awards were held in Nairobi, Kenya.
+The 2006 Kisima Music Awards recognised and rewarded music talent in East Africa.
+The Kenyan based Kisima Music Awards were held on July 15, 2006 at Carnivore in Nairobi.
 They were the first of the awards to be broadcast across Africa on television, after the organisers partnered with South African satellite station Channel O, and were also the first to feature a "Social Responsibility" award category.
+The motto for the ceremony was "Our Heritage of Splendor", and featured acts included Juma Nature, Obsessions and Nameless.

 The event encountered controversy when at least five artists refused to play at a later charity concert, citing that they had not entered a performing contract with the Kisima Music Trust.
-The motto for the ceremony was "Our Heritage of Splendor", and featured acts included Juma Nature, Obsessions and Nameless.